Victorian state courts

 In addition, specialist support is available for vulnerable witnesses in certain proceedings through court-appointed intermediaries and ground rules hearings.

-Details of these services and the requirements for eligibility can be obtained from your local Magistrates’ Court, or from the Magistrates’ Court website at www.mcv.vic.gov.au (click on ‘Find support’, then select the relevant tab).
+Details of these services and the requirements for eligibility can be obtained from your local Magistrates’ Court, or from the Magistrates’ Court website.

 Magistrates’ Court: Committals

-If an indictable offence cannot be heard by a Magistrates’ Court – or if it can be heard there, but the court determines that the matter is too serious, or the accused does not To agree to something being done, to approve an action or arrangement.
-See also informed consent. to the matter being heard in a Magistrates’ Court – then the accused must be tried by a judge and jury in a higher court.
-In such a case, the magistrate conducts a ‘committal proceeding’, which is a court The time and place at which a court or tribunal hears the parties argue their case and makes a decision. that decides whether or not there is enough Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to justify sending the case to a trial by jury.
+If an indictable offence cannot be heard by a Magistrates’ Court – or if it can be heard there, but the court determines that the matter is too serious, or the accused does not consent to the matter being heard in a Magistrates’ Court – then the accused must be tried by a judge and jury in a higher court.
+In such a case, the magistrate conducts a ‘committal proceeding’, which is a court hearing that decides whether or not there is enough evidence to justify sending the case to a trial by jury.

 Committal proceedings are designed to test the strength of the evidence.
-Once it appears likely that a defendant will be committed to trial, the (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team. lawyers may choose to cross-examine witnesses to examine their How believable a witness is in court when they claim to be telling the truth.
-See also independent witness; interested witness..
-Testimony that is very strong on paper may be much weaker when given by a frightened or confused A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court..
+Once it appears likely that a defendant will be committed to trial, the defence lawyers may choose to cross-examine witnesses to examine their credibility.
+Testimony that is very strong on paper may be much weaker when given by a frightened or confused witness.
 Equally, what might appear to be inconclusive evidence can be far more forceful when presented by a firm, decisive witness.
 Knowing how a witness is likely to present in court is an important element for the defence lawyers to consider in planning a trial defence.

 There are onerous requirements for running a committal proceeding.

-For information about the ‘hand-up brief’ procedure, see ‘Committal pro-cedure’ in Chapter 3.7: Which court for which crime?
+For information about the ‘hand-up brief’ procedure, see ‘Committal procedure’ in ‘Going to court‘.

 Magistrates’ Court: Civil matters